 Saint Anselm College is committed to meeting the needs of students with documented physical, sensory, psychiatric, and learning disabilities.
-To disclose a disability and request accommodations, please see Kenneth Walker in the Academic Resource Center (ARC), who will assist you in making contact with faculty members, and arranging support services and accommodations available within the ARC and elsewhere.
+To disclose a disability and request academic accommodations, please email or call Jenne Powers, who will assist you in making contact with faculty members and/or arranging support services and accommodations available within the Academic Resource Center (ARC) and elsewhere.
 To ensure that accommodations are arranged in a timely manner, you are encouraged to make your request at the beginning of each semester.